-- Summarize the main points of your text in two or three sentences. - Write down two to three questions about the text that you can bring up during class discussion. - Doing this active reading exercise when you have assigned readings will enable you to be more successful because you will be prepared for class discussions.
+- 1. Summarize the main points of the text in two to three sentences. - 2.
+Write down two to three questions about the text that you can bring up during class discussion.

-Tip: Students are often reluctant to seek help.
+Students are often reluctant to seek help.
 They feel like doing so marks them as slow, weak, or demanding.
 The truth is, every learner occasionally struggles.
 If you are sincerely trying to keep up with the course reading but feel like you are in over your head, seek help.
 Speak up in class, schedule a meeting with your instructor, or visit your university learning centre for assistance.